-'''

 void f(int x, int y, int z)

-pre( x > 0 && y > 0 && z > 0 )
+pre(x > 0 && y > 0 && z > 0)

-pre( x + y + z < 1000 );
+pre(x + y + z < 1000);

-'''

 With normal C++ int arithmetic, the above expressions are well defined for only exactly the intended values - x, y, and z in the closed range [1,998] and where their sum is in the range [3,1000].
-Should these values be used to index into an array or as bounds for an iteration, being in the intended range is very important.
+Should these values be used to index into an array or as bounds for an iteration, being in the intended range is important - i.e., to prevent security vulnerabilities in addition to behaving correctly.

-When a static analyzer sees the expressions above and knows that integer overflow is undefined behavior, it can come to significantly better conclusions about the expected bounds being demanded of the arguments to f and, more importantly, can then produce diagnostics on any values that might be outside those ranges.
+When a static analyzer sees the expressions above and knows that integer overflow is undefined behavior, it can come to significantly better conclusions about the expected bounds being demanded of the arguments to f and, even more importantly, can then produce diagnostics on any values that might be outside those ranges.
 In particular, given that the first preconditions restrict all the arguments to be positive values, the addition operation combined with a comparison can lead to an immediate reduction of that range to one that is comparatively small and even independent of the other arguments.
 Without needing to evaluate the addition, for example, any call where x, y, or z might be greater than 998 can be immediately flagged as problematic.